FINANCIAL WELLNESS

 Getting Help with Your Down Payment

 There are other paths to achieving that down payment beyond your savings.
-Down payment assistance programs (also known as “secondary financing” or “secondary mortgage”) can be grants, tax credits, low-, or no-interest loans.
+Down payment assistance programs (also known as “DPA,” “secondary financing,” or “secondary mortgage”) can be grants, tax credits, low-, or no-interest loans.
 These are typically reserved for “first-time” homebuyers (in this case, “first-time homebuyer” actually just means you have not owned a home in the last three years).
-Even better, these assistance funds can often be applied to your closing costs, too.
-Usually, these programs are run by organizations like your local or state housing authority or a nonprofit.
-Employer assistance programs are another option for second mortgage loans.

 What are down payment assistance programs?